-This camera is known under three different brands selling as the same exact unit: Revue 35XE, Voigtländer Vito C (the most common branding), and Blada CA35.
-I will refer to the camera as Revue 35XE in this review since this is what’s being tested but keep in mind that there’s absolutely no functional difference between the three variants.
+This camera is known under three different brands selling as the same exact unit with minimal design differences: Revue 35XE, Voigtländer Vito C (the most common branding), and Blada CA35.
+In this review, I will refer to the camera as Revue 35XE since this is what’s being tested but keep in mind that there’s absolutely no functional distinction between the three variants.

 The Revue is a zone-focus camera, meaning that you’d have to guestimate the distance to your subject and dial that in — both feet and metres are marked on the lens barrel.
 Some people may find that annoying or inaccurate, but in my experience, it’s fast and could get almost as precise as a rangefinder with enough practice.

 Focusing aside, 35XE is an automatic camera with minimal exposure control: just the cleverly designed backlight compensation switch.
 The metering system calculates aperture, up to 𝒇16, and shutter speed, between 1 and 1/500th of a second.
 To work, it needs two LR-44 batteries and 35mm film, rated anywhere between 25 and 1000 ISO/ASA.

 I came across this beautiful piece of ‘80s engineering on Etsy after getting inspired by Dan’s camera guide to learn more about scale-focus viewfinder cameras.
 My copy was just over $100, which was a little more than I was prepared to pay, but it looked irresistible in those cleverly-staged product shots.
 It’s just as pretty in hand.